 A student nurse scope of practice is defined quite differently to a Registered Nurse scope of practice.
 The Registered Nurse scope of practice is based on a set of governing principles to help guide the Registered Nurse in making decisions while they practice, whereas the student nurse scope of practice is a more task focused set of guidelines to allow the student nurse and preceptor to focus on developing knowledge and skills which have been taught at university to build clinical competence.
 While this document is task focused, it is also essential that nursing students demonstrate progression towards holistic nursing care.
+Please review you university documentation and clinical skills list also to ensure you have undertaken the appropriate pre-learning and theoretical knowledge prior to clinical placement.

-Students completing clinical placement at the RCH have a varied scope of practice and are students who are in either 2nd & 3rd year of Bachelor of Science program studies or 1st & 2nd year of Master of Nursing Science program studies.
+Students completing clinical placement at the RCH have a varied scope of practice and are students who are in either 2nd & 3rd year of Bachelor of Science program studies or 1st (mental health placement) & 2nd year of Master of Nursing Science program studies.
 Students who have a placement at RCH need to recognise that their previous learning in both clinical laboratories at university level and in an adult environment will need to be adapted to working in a paediatric setting.
 It is for this reason that the RCH have defined a scope of practice specifically for student nurses working within a paediatric setting.
 This will help all who are involved in working with this group of students to have a clear definition of what the students are able to engage in and in turn will enhance the students learning experience while at the Royal Children's Hospital.